ckfinder/ckfinder-docs-samples/README.md

 This plugin illustrates how to:

- * Add a button to the main toolbar.
+ * Add a button to the "Main" toolbar.
  * Create own toolbar and add a button to it.
  * Create, show and close own page and render a view (custom HTML) inside.